cronologic-de/ug_ndigo6g/source/functionality/tiger.rst

 .. note::

-    The TiGer configuration is similiar to the :ref:`gating blocks<Section Gating Blocks>`.
+    The TiGer configuration is similar to the :ref:`gating blocks<Section Gating Blocks>`.

 The TiGer can be used in different output